 Dual J.D./M.A. in Women's and Gender Studies students at SLU acquire skills applicable to a variety of settings, including:

 - Advocating for the rights of women and other disadvantaged groups

 - Working in local and national feminist legal organizations

 - Practicing law with a clear understanding of how gender issues interconnect with public and private policies

 The program is designed to be completed in four years.
 Students choose 18 credits (six courses) that count simultaneously toward both degrees.
-Examples of courses include Gender and Culture, Sexuality and the Law, Employment Discrimination, Family Law, Disability Law, and Critical Race Theory.
+Examples of courses include Gender and Culture, Sexuality and the Law, Employment Discrimination, Family Law and Disability Law.